JanusK22/Selenium_Yelp_Scrapping/README.md

 # Selenium_Yelp_Scrapping
-Webscraping of Restaurant with Selenium in Yelp
+Webscraping of Shops with Selenium in Yelp

 There is 3 modes in depends of the cpu :